Separation and Divorce or Death of a Spouse: Property Division

-The rules about property division in the Family Law Act do not apply unless you are legally married.
+The rules about dividing property, including a matrimonial home, do not apply to common-law couples.
 If you are in a common-law relationship, the property you bring into the relationship, plus any increase in its value, usually continues to belong to you alone.
-If you and your spouse separate, there is no automatic right to divide it or share in its value.
+If you and your spouse separate, there is no automatic right to divide it or share its value.

-If you are awarded a share of your common-law spouse's property, the size of the share may be based on the size of your contribution or on how much your contribution increased the value of your spouse's property.
+If the court gives you a share of your spouse's property, the size of the share may depend on how much you contributed or on how much your contribution increased the value of your spouse's property.